jpssrocha/gaia_getter/README.md

 ### gaia\_getter.process

-Contains just one function that apply the correction on the dowloaded catalogs as a pandas DataFrame.
+Contains just one function that apply the corrections on the dowloaded catalogs as a pandas DataFrame.

 ```python
 from gaia_getter.process import process_gaia_data